andkar73/ga4_counter/README.md

 This Drupal module is a very specialized module that uses the ‘Data API’ for ‘Google Analytics 4’.
 The module fetches data about the number of page views for nodes and terms for the last seven days.
 The data is exposed in Views and can be used when showing content (nodes) or taxonomy terms.

-The modules ‘Google Analytics Counter’ (https://www.drupal.org/project/google_analytics_counter ) can replace this module, when it gets support for Google Analytics 4, if you do not need to support taxonomy terms.
+The modules ‘Google Analytics Counter’ (https://www.drupal.org/project/google_analytics_counter ) can replace this module, if you do not need to support taxonomy terms.

 ## Data API credentials
 To use this module you need to create a service account for GA4 on https://console.cloud.google.com/welcome

 Download the json file with Google application credentials.
 Read more about this process in the google documentation https://developers.google.com/analytics/devguides/reporting/data/v1.

 ## Installation